TotalMilk90/gorgon/README.md

 <h2>Mod Overview</h2>
 <p>The Gorgon's Eye is a small content mod for BG:EE/SoD and EET that adds an
 underground thieves den into the town of Beregost.
-It contains 18 new quests, 2 new areas(reused), dozens of new characters, a new store that buys stolen goods, a few new items and a very small item-upgrade.
+It contains 20 new quests, 2 new areas(reused), dozens of new characters, a new store that buys stolen goods, a few new items and a very small item-upgrade.
 It can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.</p>

-<h2>Quest Content</h2>
-<p>Roughly 1/3 of the new quests involve thief related activities, (pickpocketing,
-extortion, smuggling), another 1/3 of them are bounty hunting quests, and the other 1/3 are battles involving the main questline.
-There are 3 different conclusions to the story based off the choices you make towards the end of the campaign.
-One being that you can become the guild master and receive weekly payouts based off the risk level that you assign your guild.</p>

 <h2>Acknowledgements</h2>
 <p>This mod would not have been possible without DnD Detective's mod tutorial